 2. Assuming "Common-Law" Status

-I cannot stress this enough: in most jurisdictions, "common-law marriage" is a myth for inheritance purposes.
+This point cannot be overstated: in the large majority of states, "common-law marriage" is not recognized for inheritance purposes.
 Without a will, an unmarried partner may be forced out of their home if it was only in the deceased's name.

 3. Delaying the Application for Authority